codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 ### Download Background Image Middleware

 Next up is the `downloadBackground` function.
 We need to make a web call to the URL provided by the caller, and save the image to work with later.
 We'll use the built-in `https` module to make the web call, and the `fs` module to save the image to a temporary location.
 First, we'll need to import the `https` and `fs` modules.
-Add the following `require` line s to the top of the `index.js` file:
+Add the following `require` lines to the top of the `index.js` file:

 ```js
 const fs = require("fs");